SkyWalker-2001/Clover/README.md

 1. Fork the 2D project.
 2. Create a new branch (`git checkout -b feature/my-feature`).
-3. Make changes and commit them (`git commit -am 'A
+3. Make changes and commit them (`git commit -am 'Add new 2D feature'`).
+4. Push to the branch (`git push origin feature/my-feature`).
+5. Open a pull request.

+[Specify any 2D guidelines, coding standards, or information contributors need to know.]

+## License

+This 2D project is licensed under the Lense Nation Media License - see the [LICENSE.md](LICENSE.md) file for details.

+[Include any additional 2D information or a link to the full license text.]